 - Below: When large amounts of water pool up in the crawl space, you may have a groundwater problem or a problem with rainwater intrusion.
 In this case, you should hire a crawl space water remediation company.
 In most cases, they will dig a trench around the perimeter, add drain pipe, cover the pipe with drain gravel, and add a sump pump.

 - Above: Water leaking from above must be fixed before you put down a vapor barrier.
 Water may be coming from pipes leading to the bathroom and kitchen.
+When water from above comes into contact with a crawl space vapor barrier, the water will only pool up and remain.

 How to Install a Vapor Barrier in a Crawl Space